 At first glance it might seem that our shelves aren’t doing anything other than showcasing pretty things, but we kept our extra rolls of TP in the top basket, washcloths in the lower basket, bath bombs in the glass jar, hair accessories in the stacked boxes, and a stack of clean towels too:

 I shared an entire post with details on the shelves we chose, how they’re hung, and the spacing on our wall in my post on our bathroom floating shelves.
-And if you haven’t seen the details of our master bathroom before, check out our master bathroom reveal and get ten ideas for your next master bathroom remodel in {this post}.
+And if you haven’t seen the details of our bathroom before, check out our bathroom remodel before & after and my post on 10 master bathroom remodel ideas.

 12. Refresh Your Fireplace By Retiling